ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/advanced/advertising1.html.markdown

 <td width="15">
 </td>
 <td width="784">
   This is used in conjunction with "Docked" App Pages.
 You can use this to allows a Widget's X, Y, Width and Height to be automatically altered as the browser window is resized.
-See [Docking & Anchoring](/developers/user-guide/product-guide/content-and-app-layout/editing-and-laying-out-reference/widget-anchoring) .
+See <a href="/developers/user-guide/product-guide/content-and-app-layout/editing-and-laying-out-reference/widget-anchoring">Docking & Anchoring</a> .

 </td>
 </tr>